spdermn02/touchportal-node-api/README.md

-v1.0.4 - End socket connection from the client side when a close message is received v1.0.5 - bug fix for socket connection end v1.0.6 - Removing 5 second "wait" for socket close event to fire - no need for it - it is synchronous anyways
+v1.0.4 - End socket connection from the client side when a close message is received v1.0.5 - bug fix for socket connection end v1.0.6 - Removing 5 second "wait" for socket close event to fire - no need for it - it is synchronous anyways v1.1.0 - Adding in updateUrl as an option to connect, to verify plugin version to external version and emit event if an updated is needed
 ```

 ## Usage